chroma-space/cybersphere/now/index.md

 ONEIRIC ARCHIVES

 Experiments in recording dreams of groups of people.
-Under the mentorship of Apela Colorado: Kate Genevieve and Will Scobie combine to document the dreams of the [Cosmic Trigger experience] (http://cosmictriggerplay.com/).
+Under the mentorship of Apela Colorado: Kate Genevieve and Will Scobie combine to document the dreams of the [Cosmic Trigger Experience](http://www.coscmictriggerplay.com)

-*update* Some documentation > [Oneiric Archives] (http://oneiricarchives.tumblr.com/) & a call out to Santa Cruz contacts - the Trigger is set for the US.
+*update* Some documentation > [Oneiric Archives](http://oneiricarchives.tumblr.com/) & a call out to Santa Cruz contacts - the Trigger is set for the US.
 Get in touch if you have any links in Santa Cruz to bring this celebration of Robert Anton Wilson stateside.